choupit0/FortiRule/README.md

 ```
 systemctl reload apache2
 ```
-The application is now accessible and fully functional from this new URL:
+The application is now accessible from this new URL:
 ```
 https://[your server IP/FQDN]/fortirule/
 ```